 4. Learn some slang during your trip to Colombia to show off with your friends

-Like in any country, Colombians are using their own slang – Chilians are the Nb 1, it’s not even Spanish anymore.
+Like in any country, Colombians are using their slang – Chilians are the Nb 1, it’s not even Spanish anymore.
 It’s perfect to impress your friends and to make Colombians smile.
 They will love you in less than 30.4 seconds.
 I’m a big fan of “Que Chimba” (super cool), “Parcero” (Friends, Medellin expression), “Chevere” (super cool), “Marica” (Gay, friendly expression between friends).

 5. You never have the feeling to be lost if you plan a trip to Colombia

 You always find someone to help you during your trip to Colombia.
 Once, I arrived in San Antero without knowing anything about the town.
 I was planning to go to Capurgana, and I wanted to discover some other parts of the Caribbean Coast on my way.
 The shuttle drops me in the center, and I decide to have lunch before looking for a place.
 In 10 min, the owner speaks with me, advises me a hotel and calls a friend with a bike to pick me up.

 I arrived at Manglecolorao hotel.
 I ate delicious seafood, surrounded by a lovely family vibe.
 In 3 days, I’ve been asked to play “je l’aime à mourir” with a ukulele minimum 5 times – I had the feeling to be a rockstar -, went to a mud volcano and received 34 mangos for free – That I couldn’t finish.